YuHuang3019/EU_HW/README.md

-# European Heatwave
+# European Heatwaves
-This repository contains info about the collaborative project on European heatwave in Prof Gentine's lab.
+This repository contains info about the collaborative project on Western European heatwaves in Prof Gentine's lab.

 ### Data description
 We mainly use ERA5 data in this project.
-SMAP data is used to validate the soil moisture from ERA5 to confirm that its trend and spatial pattern are right.
-New: found ERA5 data available here: https://docs.dkrz.de/doc/dataservices/finding_and_accessing_data/era_data/index.html

 | ERA5          | Description |
 | ---      | ---       |